BaGoMa User Manual

 REPORTING BUGS

-Bugs can be reported at the project's SourceForge page.
-Better yet, provide patches to fix the bugs.
+Bugs can be reported at the project's GitHub or SourceForge page.
+Better yet, provide patches through GitHub to fix the bugs.

 Bug reports should include relevant portions of the log file.